mapbox/mapbox-sdk-js/API.md

     -   `location.longitude` **number** decimal degrees longitude, in range -180 to 180
 -   `options` **[Object]** additional options meant to tune the request. (optional, default `{}`)
+    -   `options.language` **string** Specify the language to use for response text and, for forward geocoding, query result weighting.
+Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
+More than one value can also be specified, separated by commas.
     -   `options.types` **string** a comma seperated list of types that filter results to match those specified.
 See
         <https://www.mapbox.com/api-documentation/#retrieve-places-near-a-location>